Skip to content

 The Good Shopping Guide’s latest research has shed light on the unethical practices from some TV brands.

 Sharp, a well-known TV brand owned by Foxconn, has previously been criticised for labour abuses in its factory in Hengyang, China.
 A report by China Labor Watch revealed that agency staff recruited to work in the factory were not allowed holiday or sick pay and were not paid extra for their overtime hours, a clear violation of Chinese employment laws.
+Electronics Watch, a UK-relevant NGO monitoring labour rights in global electronics supply chains, has similarly documented systemic worker exploitation across the broader consumer electronics sector.

 Several leading TV brands, including Hisense, Panasonic, Sharp, and more, have been criticised by the Australian Strategic Policy Institute for using Uyghur forced labour in China in their supply chains.
-The Uyghurs, an ethnic group local to the Xingjiang region of China, have been exploited by these brands, as well as the Chinese government itself, whilst being denied political and religious freedom.
+The Uyghurs, an ethnic group local to the Xinjiang region of China, have been exploited by these brands, as well as the Chinese government itself, whilst being denied political and religious freedom.

 Unfortunately, these are just some examples of brands involved in human rights abuses.
 If these issues concern you, look for brands that receive a top ethical rating under Human Rights in our research.
-These TV brands have been found to have a clean record on human rights issues, so you will not be funding any of unethical practices.
+These TV brands have been found to have a clean record on human rights issues, so you will not be funding any of these unethical practices.

 Buy a second hand TV!

 If you want to reduce your environmental impact and are not concerned about buying a brand-new TV, consider purchasing a second-hand or refurbished TV instead.
 Buying a pre-loved product will help you to reduce waste and avoid the carbon footprint of a newly manufactured product.
 (These products are often a whole lot cheaper too!)
+When choosing a new or refurbished TV, look out for brands that hold our Ethical Accreditation, which identifies companies that have been independently verified as meeting The Good Shopping Guide’s rigorous ethical standards.
+For further ethical technology choices, see our Ethical PCs, Laptops & Tablets comparison table and Ethical Printers, Scanners & All-in-Ones comparison table.

 The Good Shopping Guide has ranked and rated the most well-known tech brands so that consumers can buy socially and environmentally responsible PCs, laptops, and tablets.
 But in addition to ranking the companies in each research field, we have also collected in-depth information about every brand listed in our tables and written detailed brand articles.
 Click on the name of a brand to read more about its history, values, sustainability certifications, and policies.